 Our dental practice usually runs on time according to our schedule.
 If you are running a few minutes late, please give our office call so we can make adjustments.
 We love making a good first impression by running on time.

 Initial dental cleaning appointments, dental prophylaxis, include a thorough exam, digital x-rays, and a consultation so we can answer any question you have about your dental health.
-Dr. Cavanaugh and Dr. Becker enjoy explaining treatment options, such as tooth colored resins, implant restorations, and crown and bridge.
+Dr. Becker enjoys explaining treatment options, such as tooth colored resins, implant restorations, and crown and bridge.
 However, a complex medical history or treatment plan will require an evaluation and a second appointment to provide treatment on another day.

 Please help us by providing information about your health: